DPC Watchdog Violation Error Definition

 - Choose the application to remove and select Uninstall.
 The next step is to refer to the guidelines stipulated by the uninstall wizard.

 Solution 7.
-Locate the cause of DPC Watchdog Violation by means of the Event Viewer
+Locate the cause of DPC Watchdog Violation using the Event Viewer

 - Use the Windows key + X hotkey.
 Select Event Viewer via the menu.